-Bacao Rhythm & Steel Band Travels Across Generations And Genres On 'The Serpent's Mouth'
+Bacao Rhythm & Steel Band Travels Across Generations And Genres

 Music Reviews

-Bacao Rhythm & Steel Band Travels Across Generations And Genres On 'The Serpent's Mouth'

-Bacao Rhythm & Steel Band Travels Across Generations And Genres On 'The Serpent's Mouth'
+Bacao Rhythm & Steel Band Travels Across Generations And Genres

 Back in the 1960s, steel pan albums from Trinidad and Tobago began to catch on with United States tourists, leading many bands to incorporate pop hits into their repertoire.
 The fad hit a peak in the U.S. in 1971 when an album by the Esso Trinidad Steel Band netted a Grammy nomination for best ethnic or traditional recording.
 Notably though, the most enduring song off that album wasn't a traditional Trinidadian standard, but a cover of The Jackson 5's "I Want You Back."
 This craze clearly struck a chord with Germany's Björn Wagner, who, after living in Trinidad and Tobago, returned to Hamburg, Germany and formed the Bacao Rhythm & Steel Band.